OmarMuhammedAli/Trivia/README.md

 ## Authors

 The API (`__init__.py`), test suite (`test_flaskr.py`), Database models (`models.py`), Utilities (`utils.py`), and this README were authored by [Omar Muhammed Ali](https://github.com/OmarMuhammedAli).<br>
+The front-end was provided by [Udacity](https://www.udacity.com/) as part of the graduation projects of the Full-Stack Nanodegree.